Section A: Discrimination and Right to Work Checks – The Legal Tension Employers Face

 Right to work processes should sit alongside, and be consistent with, wider equality and recruitment policies.
 The organisation’s equality policy should expressly cover recruitment and immigration compliance activity, including document checks and follow-up processes.

 Where policies operate in isolation, managers may apply one set of standards for immigration checks and another for recruitment decisions.
-If immigration checks and equality obligations are aligned, tribunal risk reduces and you are better placed during Home Office scrutiny.
+If immigration checks and equality obligations are aligned, employers are better placed to demonstrate lawful and consistent decision-making if facing Home Office scrutiny.

 2. Train managers and recruitment teams